kirankhatrihehe/Bank-Account-Simulator/docs/checkpoint1_reflection.md

 ## What I Learned
 - How to design and implement C++ classes with constructors, getters, and setters
 - How to manage multiple objects using a manager class (`Bank`)
-- How to write simple automated tests using `assert` and CTest
-- Importance of clear menus and user prompts
+- Importance of clearcommand and user prompts

 ## Time Spent
 Approximately 3- 4 hours